 - Casa Botines, León.

-Once you have gotten into the city, you will breathe and see Gaudi almost everywhere.
-But, don’t take it as something that will bother people, as enjoying the work from Gaudí is a pretty unique experience in Barcelona.
+Once you’ve made it to the city, you will breathe and see Gaudi almost everywhere.
+But, don’t think of it as annoying; enjoying the work from Gaudí is a pretty unique experience in Barcelona.

-Let’s set a perspective to answer this question.
-Imagine that you are going to Paris.
-What’s something that you must see while being there?
-Eiffel Tower.
-If you don’t go there, then you can say that your visit was not complete.
+Let’s answer this question with a little perspective.
+Imagine that you are traveling to Paris.
+What’s something that you must see during your visit?
+The Eiffel Tower, right?!.
+If you don’t go there, then you really didn’t get the full experience of Paris.
+It remains incomplete.

-The same happens once you are in Barcelona.
-Again, you will need to visit at least one of Gaudí’s artwork to enjoy what the city has prepared for you entirely.
+It’s the same case in Barcelona.
+You have to visit at least one of Gaudí’s creations to enjoy the city’s full experience.

-In case you don´t know how Gaudi´s arts look like, check on our Insta and you be amazed by so much fantasy.
+In case you don’t know what Gaudi’s work looks like, check out our Insta and you will be amazed by the beauty and fantasy of his pieces.

-Thanks so much for your time, I hope you´ve enjoyed it as much as I did while writing this post.
+Thanks so much for your time, I hope you’ve enjoyed reading this article as much as I did writing it!